chindraba-ga/dash_proj_01/CONTRIBUTING.md

 ### Find one, patch one

-If you find a truly serious bug, and know how to fix it, code the solution and create a Pull or Merge request.
+If you find a truly serious bug, and know how to fix it, code the solution and create a Merge request, or a Pull request as the case may be, in this repo.

 Kudos to anyone willing to take the time to create solutions rather than notices.
 Please read the [__Contributor requirements__](#contributor-requirements) section above.